crackvine/wh/README.md

 - Added endpoints for deletion of products and articles, and associated tests to ensure the constraints in the database are effective.

-- Modified to the sale endpoint to allow for sales of more than one item per request.
+- Modified the sale endpoint to allow for sales of more than one item per request.

 - Spent some time refactoring, e.g. separate the schema definitions into their own files.